 A Brief History of Dan Keller Technical Services (DKTS)

 The content of my work evolved, too.
-I found English more interesting than coding and people more interesting than machines.
+I found English more interesting than code and people more interesting than machines.
 I went from programming to training, teaching as a subcontractor to training vendors.
 I grew my own client list, developed my own courseware, and hired subcontractors.

 The aspect I enjoyed most was training new trainers.
 Many of the techniques attributed to "born teachers" can in fact be learned.
 Applying the technology of effective training and making it routine earned extraordinary evaluations, rave reviews, awards and -- the highest praise -- repeat business.